Chilean Marine Corps: Mission and later history

 The other mission of the Marines is the protection, maintenance and monitoring of the naval facilities, the most famous being The Lions Gate with its security unit under the order and security detachment of the Marines in Talcahuano (main naval base Chile) is responsible for maintaining order and security inside the naval base and naval populations.

 Organization

 The Chilean Marines are organized into two battalion-sized detachments (Destacamento de Infantería), two full-time battalions plus support units.
 As of 2013 they are now a full division-sized formation of 2 brigades plus independent units.

 Expeditionary Amphibious Brigade

-Formed recently, this brigade forms the amphibious component of the Corps with a mission to support the armed services in peacekeeping missions of in times of conflict and can do operations adaptable to any terrain possible.
+The Expeditionary Amphibious Brigade (Brigada Anfibia Expedicionaria, BAE), forms the amphibious component of the Corps with a mission to support the armed services in peacekeeping missions of in times of conflict and can do operations adaptable to any terrain possible.
 The brigade is headquartered in the Marine Corps bases in Concon and Talcahuano.